 Property and Evidence

-The Lewis and Clark County Sheriff's Office employs an Evidence Technician.
-This person is responsible for the security and control of seized, recovered and evidentiary property as well as abandoned, lost or found property in the custody of LCSO.
-Additionally, the Evidence Technician serves as support to the investigators in the collection of evidence, coordinates with the forensic scientists at the Crime Lab and interfaces with the courts and County Attorney's office in maintaining chain of custody.
+The Lewis & Clark County Sheriff's Office employs an Evidence Technician (Dan Beadle - 447-8250).
+This person is responsible for the security and control of seized, recovered and evidentiary property as well as abandoned, lost or found property in the custody of the LCSO.
+Additionally, the Evidence Technician serves as support to the Investigators in the collection of evidence, coordinates with the forensic scientists at the Crime Lab, and interfaces with the courts and County Attorney's office in maintaining chain of custody.